 Eligibility and entitlement must be established for participation in the VR&E program.
 A veteran who has an employment handicap and is eligible for the VR&E program is entitled to all applicable services.
-The program originally provided benefits to veterans with a 30% or more service-connected disability rating.21
+The program originally provided benefits to veterans with a 30% or more service-connected disability rating.
+However, it has been modified to include veterans with a 10% or 20% disability rating.